Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02e_CostAccounting.md

 Click this button to display the *Select address* window, see [Select address](#select-address).

 - *ProfitCenter*
 Click the drop-down list to select the appropriate ProfitCenter.
+All available ProfiCenters are displayed in the list.
 If no ProfitCenter has been created yet, **0 - No group** is displayed.

 [comment]: <> (Unsicher, check mit FH!)